 See also "metric units."

 NCAR or UCAR: almost never spelled out.
 The same for "NASA," which itself has stopped using the spellout in most cases.
 Staff Notes and the Quarterly have additional exceptions (e.g., NOAA, NWS, NSF), but all other acronyms must be spelled out.
-If you're not sure what one stands for, look it up in the Acronym List.
+If you're not sure what one stands for, try a Web search or, for more-historic acronyms, look it up in the NCAR Library's archived Acronym List.